-The Forum views the following key principles as vital for expanding the use of evidence:
+The Forum views the following key principles as vital for harnessing evidence to ensure all young people are ready for college, work and life:

 Integrate multiple types of evidence into decision-making